rusins/littlewood-poly-root-counter/README.md

 ## Building
 ### Dependencies
-You should install the build tool CMake, as well as the library GSL.
+You should install the build tool CMake, as well as the libraries GSL and MPSolve.

 ### Build steps
 Then execute the following commands from the top-level project directory: